Have you ever had an FSAVC with Marine and General?

 - Marine and General gave me advice that my FSAVC would give me a bigger pension pot upon retirement.

-- I wasn't told by Marine and General that I would be choosing the funds myself and that I was responsible for its performance.
+- I wasn't informed by Marine and General that I would be choosing the funds myself and that I was responsible for its performance.

 - I felt pressured by Marine and General to take out my FSAVC.